cyrusnavasca/mysite/index.md

 ![](Diamonds_LR_Analysis.pdf){width=75% height=600px}

-## Interactive Dashboard of San Francisco Police Reports
+### Interactive Dashboard of San Francisco Police Reports
 This project utilized data from the city/county of San Francisco to create an interactive dashboard visualizing police reports from January 2018 to August 2024.
-Over 800,000 observations of data were cleaned in Python in order to provide a comprehensive breakdown of the data.
+Over 800,000 observations of data were cleaned in Python in order to provide a user-friendly, comprehensive breakdown of the data.
 You can interact with the dashboard by clicking the button below!

 <a href="https://public.tableau.com/app/profile/cyrus.navasca/viz/InteractiveDashboardofSanFranciscoPoliceReports/InteractiveDashboardofSFPoliceReports" target="_blank" style="text-decoration: none;">
     <button style="background-color: #0073e6; color: white; border: none; padding: 12px 20px;